Minneo03/Minneo03/README.md

-- 👋 Hi, I’m @Minneo03
+-  Hi, I’m @Minneo03
-- 👀 I’m interested in Unity Projects and Game Jams
+-  I’m interested in Unity Projects and Game Jams
-- 🌱 I’m currently learning Unity
+-  I’m currently learning Unity
-- 💞️ I’m looking to collaborate on Unity
+-  I’m looking to collaborate on Unity
-- 📫 How to reach me: Email (probably)
+-  How to reach me: ryanminneo03@gmail.com

 <!---
 Minneo03/Minneo03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.